 Key Takeaways

-Full coverage may be worth it if your used car’s actual cash value is significantly higher than your annual premium.
+Full coverage car insurance is worth it if your used car's actual cash value (ACV) is significantly higher than your annual premium.

-Once your car loan is paid off, full coverage becomes optional.
+After paying off your car loan, full coverage becomes optional.
 However, dropping it too early can leave you exposed to costly out-of-pocket repairs.

-The average cost of full coverage for a used car is $1,264 per year, but rates vary widely by insurer and vehicle type.
+The average cost of full coverage for a used car is $1,586 per year, but rates vary widely by insurer and state.

 Compare Auto Insurance Rates